a-sevin/pyImageStreamIO/README.md

-# Using pyImageStreamIO to read/write for CACAO SHM
+# Using pyImageStreamIO to read/write python data from/into CACAO SHM

 - [CACAO installation](#cacao-installation)
 - [Anaconda installation](#anaconda-installation)